orbeon/orbeon-forms-doc/Form-Runner-~-Responsive.md

 ## Fields in one column

 Starting with version 4.10, Orbeon Forms supports [responsive design](https://en.wikipedia.org/wiki/Responsive_web_design) for forms you create with Form Builder.
-One significant implication is that when your forms are shown on a narrow screen, for instance on a mobile phone, fields are reflowed to show on the same "column", whereas some will shown next to each other on a wider display.
+One significant implication is that when your forms are shown on a narrow screen, for instance on a mobile phone, most fields are reflowed to be on the same "column", whereas some will shown next to each other on a wider display.

 ## Example